scala/scala3/docs/docs/reference/contextual-implicit/instance-defs.md

 ## Implicit Instance Creation

 An implicit instance without type parameters or given clause is created on-demand, the first time it is accessed.
-It is not required to ensure safe publication, which means that different threads might create different instances for the same `implicit` clause.
+It is not required to ensure safe publication, which means that different threads might create different instances for the same `implicit` definition.
 If an `implicit` definition has type parameters or a given clause, a fresh instance is created for each reference.

 ## Syntax